Asininite/ObsidianVault/Obsidian Vault/Computer Networks/PYQs/ARP and RARP.md

 ### RARP
 - used to find IP address from MAC address
 - sends device physical address to RARP server that checks for a match with IP address

+- source broadcasts a RARP request on local server
+- message received by every device and proceeded
 -